Local Geometry Determines Global Landscape in Low-rank Factorization for Synchronization: Introduction

-This convex relaxation can be solved by algorithms such as interior point method~\cite{BN01,NN94}.
+{where $\BX\succeq 0$ means $\BX$ is positive semidefinite and $\BX_{ii} = \I_d$ assumes the $i$-th $d\times d$ diagonal block is $\I_d$.} This convex relaxation can be solved by algorithms such as interior point method~\cite{BN01,NN94}.
 Its performance has been studied for the synchronization of $\mathbb{Z}_2$-group~\cite{ABBS14}, circle group on torus~\cite{BBS17,S11}, orthogonal group $\Od(d)$~\cite{B15,LYS23,MMMO17}, and special Euclidean group~\cite{RCBL19}.
-The performance of SDP relaxation is remarkable: under several statistical models, it has been shown that the tightness holds, i.e.,~\eqref{def:sdr} retrieves the global minimizer to~\eqref{def:ls}.
+The performance of SDP relaxation is remarkable: under several statistical models, it has been shown that the tightness holds~{\cite{ABBS14,BBS17,B18,L23,L22,L23b}}, i.e.,~\eqref{def:sdr} retrieves the global minimizer to~\eqref{def:ls}.
 This means that the global minimizer to~\eqref{def:sdr} is exactly rank-$d$ and thus it also corresponds to the global optimal solution of~\eqref{def:ls}.
-Using the Karush-Kuhn-Tucker (KKT) condition of~\eqref{def:sdr}, it is straightforward to argue the tightness holds if the global minimizer $\widehat{\BO}\in\Od(d)^{\otimes n}$ of rank-$d$ satisfies:
+Using the Karush-Kuhn-Tucker (KKT) condition of~\eqref{def:sdr}, it is straightforward to argue the tightness holds if there exists $\widehat{\BO}\in\Od(d)^{\otimes n}$ that is rank-$d$ and satisfies:

 where